Finding the Best Places to Retire Since 2006!

 Political Leanings: Conservative

 Cons: The poverty rate is above the national average, thanks mostly to the decline of the area's timber industry.
 The earthquake risk is 445% higher than the national average.

 Is Oregon Considered Tax Friendly for Retirement?
 No

 Notes: People seem to like Grants Pass, and it has grown 15% in the last decade.
-Home prices have increased 3% since last year.
+Home prices have remained steady since last year.
 Some long time residents complain about increasing traffic and say that the town is losing some of its rural charm.
 Class lines are evident.
 A lot of newcomers are California transplants.

 Recommended as a Retirement Spot?
 Yes, although the above average poverty rate is a concern.